witwitchayakarn/stacks-blockchain/sip/sip-006-runtime-cost-assessment.md

 constants will necessarily be measured via benchmark harnesses and regression analyses.
 Furthermore, the _analysis_ cost associated with this code will not be covered by this proposal.

+The asymptotic cost functions for Clarity functions are modifiable via an on-chain voting mechanism.
+This enables new native functions to be added to the language over time.

 This document also describes the memory limit imposed during contract execution, and the memory model for enforcing that limit.